fastruby/blog/_posts/2019-05-29-assessing-rails-upgrades.markdown

 Based on the information from these initial [FastRuby.io](https://fastruby.io) calls, we can determine whether or not the Rails upgrade project is a good fit for the team.

-If the project is a good fit for us, we direct our leads to purchase [The Roadmap](https://fastruby.io/roadmap).
+If the project is a good fit for us, we direct our leads to purchase [The Roadmap's report](https://fastruby.io/roadmap).
 All of our clients purchase this initial assessment to get an idea of the state of their project.
-After they receive the Roadmap Report, some clients decide to use the roadmap to work on a Rails upgrade on their own and others decide to work with us on their upgrade project.
+After they receive the Roadmap Report, some clients decide to use the roadmap to work on a [Rails upgrade](https://fastruby.io/blog/tags/upgrades) on their own and others decide to work with us on their upgrade project.

 [Rails 6.0 is right around the corner](https://fastruby.io/blog/rails/upgrades/upgrade-rails-from-5-2-to-6-0.html).
 If you don't have the time to upgrade your Rails app, check out [FastRuby.io](https://fastruby.io) and schedule a call with us.